-Elliot is a partner in the firm’s New Orleans office.
+Elliot loves being a lawyer, and his favorite part of practicing law is working closely with clients to resolve complex problems.
 He represents sureties in all manner of disputes and regularly negotiates and litigates performance bond claims, payment bond claims, bad faith claims, and claims against indemnitors.
 He often gets involved in matters before a lawsuit is filed and takes a business approach to resolve matters early on and in creative ways.
-Elliot thinks the best solutions to a client’s problems are not always the most obvious and that in order to resolve a matter most favorably for his client, it is often necessary to think outside of the box.
+Elliot thinks the best solutions to a client’s problems are not always the most obvious and that in order to resolve a matter most favorably for the client, lawyers need to think outside the box.

 RLI Ins.
 Co. v.
+Roberts, 819 Fed.
+Appx.
+227 (5th Cir.
+2020).
+The firm represented a surety that issued decommissioning bonds on several oil and gas properties in the Gulf of Mexico.
+The firm brought a lawsuit against an individual indemnitor for payment of outstanding premium, indemnity for the surety’s losses and expenses, and specific performance of the indemnitor’s collateral security obligations.
+The appellate court affirmed district court’s judgment on all counts, resulting in an award of over $250,000 in indemnity losses and unpaid premium and ordering the indemnitor to deposit an additional $1.25 million in collateral security.
+The district court’s order may be found at RLI Ins.
+Co. v.
 Roberts, 2019 WL 1979931 (S.D.
 Tex.
-2019).
-The firm represented a surety that issued decommissioning bonds on several oil and gas properties in the Gulf of Mexico.
-The firm brought a lawsuit against an individual indemnitor for payment of outstanding premiums, indemnity for the surety’s losses and expenses, and specific performance of the indemnitor’s collateral security obligations.
-The court granted the surety’s summary judgment as to liability on all counts and denied the indemnitor’s motion summary judgment and motion to dismiss.
-The court later granted the surety all damages requested by the surety and ordered the indemnitor to deposit $1.25 million in collateral security.
+2019)

 A.B.S.
 Servs., Inc. v.
 James Constr.
 Group, LLC, 269 So.
 3d 723 (La.
 App.
 1 Cir.
 2018) (en banc).
 Following a two-week jury trial in state court in Baton Rouge in 2015, the jury completely exonerated the firm’s client, a major surety company, from all contractual and extracontractual claims and ordered its reimbursement in the amount of $477,569 for sums previously paid under a reservation of rights.
 The judgment was affirmed by an en banc Court of Appeal.